 HORSE SCOUT LEGAL

-THE DIVORCE, DISSOLUTION AND SEPARATION ACT 2020, introduced 'no fault' divorce and Royal Assent was given on 25 June 2020 and it is hoped that it will be introduced into law in Autumn 2021.https://services.parliament.uk/bills/2019-21/divorcedissolutionandseparation.html
+THE DIVORCE, DISSOLUTION AND SEPARATION ACT 2020, introduced 'no fault' divorce and Royal Assent was given on 25 June 2020.
+All divorce will be online at MyHMCTS.
+Financial Orders still will need court approval.

 MEDIATION POST LEGAL AID SENTENCING & PUNISHMENT OF OFFENDERS ACT 2012 (LASPO)